Browse Nurturing Durham’s full list of local programs below.

 Provides resources and referrals to help make finding childcare easy and convenient for families.

 Provides vouchers for eligible Durham families to help cover the costs of childcare.

 Evaluation, service coordination and intervention (therapies) for children 0-3 with suspected or confirmed developmental delays.

 In addition to a variety of programs for students, Communities in Schools of Durham provides support and education to parents of students in grades K-12: Incredible

-Provides free hygiene products including diapers, period products and adult incontinence supplies through community organizations across Durham and the state.
+Provides free infant care and hygiene products including diapers, formula, period products and adult incontinence supplies through community organizations across Durham and the state.